twitter/joauth/README.markdown

 The Github source repository is [here](http://github.com/9len/joauth/).
 Patches and contributions are welcome.

 Dependencies: scala-json, Configgy, Netty.
 These dependencies are managed by the build system.

+## Non-Features

+* It's not a full OAuth solution; There's nothing here about creating request tokens, access token/secret pairs, or consumer key/secret pairs.
+This library is primarily for verifying (and potentially signing) requests.
+* There's no framework for looking up access token/secret pairs and consumer key/secret pairs from a backing store.
+You're on your own there.
+* There's no Nonce-validation, though there's support for adding your own.

 ## Building